novara754/smorth/README.md

 # Smorth

-A very minimal stack based (post fix) programming language written in x86 64-bit assembly for Linux.
+A very minimal stack based (post fix) interpreter written in x86 64-bit assembly for Linux.

 The program consists of a REPL which will read a line of user input and then